 Samantha noticed that management did not care if staff members had a disease like diabetes that affected their work performance, but individuals with an addiction or a mental illness did not receive the same type of treatment.
 Removing the stigma of addiction is the best way to help hospital staff feel comfortable about admitting they have a problem.
 Staff may be more likely to come forward if hospitals were able to remove the threat of revoking their license.

 Several years after losing her license, Samantha is now sober and embarking on a new career path.
 She got married, had a child, learned how to function in her everyday life, and is now happily working in the corporate world.
 Samantha is still in the process of forgiving herself for her past mistakes and rebuilding her self-esteem.
 In addition to shedding light on some things that need to be improved in the hospital setting regarding addiction, Samantha’s story can help others learn to never give up on trying to rebuild themselves.

 Located on the shore of Southern New Jersey, Enlightened Solutions is a recovery center that uses evidence-based therapies and holistic healing to treat addiction and mental illness.
 With the opportunity to learn about therapies that are keyed in to healing the human spirit and learning about new stress-reducing techniques centered around a 12-step network, you will ensure a lasting recovery.
-For more information, please call us today at 833-801-LIVE.
+For more information, please contact us today.
 We are open 24 hours a day, 7 days a week.